bra1nDump/ai-task-vscode/docs/backlog.md

 ## Record gifs for new file + cmd 3 more takes on the main video [2hr + 2hr editing] NO DAVINCI RESOLVE ?

 Do I really need this?
 The gif is okaish right now

-## Release - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

-- Create issues for some of my todos here
-- Style discord server, add basic documentation
-- Ping friends asking to try it

-## Promote, Recruit Cofounders - REALLY DON'T WANT TO DO THIS, BUT THIS IS ESSENTIAL

-- Contact the embeddings person from habr, contact vlad
-- Manually go over popular repositories in the space vscode extensions find top contributors
-- Send them an email from a personal email sending the GitHub page + Discord

 # Bread expressions